ClxS/StarSonataMarketBoard/README.md

 ## To Use

-- Setup a SqlServer and modify the appsettings.json to point towards it
-- Open a command prompt in `./SSMB.SQL`
+- Open a command prompt in SSMB.Blazor
-- Run `dotnet ef update database`
-- Create an account at Star Sonata for the purpose of market checking
-- Enter the account details in appsettings.json
+- Enter `docker run`
-- Open the .sln and launch the SSML.Blazor application
+- The server should start up, and your browser should open at `http://localhost:5050`.
+- It will take a while before items begin to populate as it has to first go through all known items and check whether they're on the market before they will appear.
+You can view the background task process at http://localhost:5050/hangfire.
+I recommend just leaving it running in the background constantly.

 ## Known Issues